ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    module goes against the general ethos of extensions ("necessary at definitions but not usages"), but the point above is a good one.
 I'm happy to let the committee decide on this point.

+3. What is the grand plan here?
+There are several other proposals that interact with this one (such as local types `#273`_ and ``-XNoFieldSelectors`` `#160`_) and possibilities of future proposals addressing further breaking up the triple confluence of (file = module = compilation unit).
+This current proposal is just one step, but perhaps with a larger plan, we would see that this proposal is not future-compatible.
+I don't have such a plan to offer, but concerns have been raised (chiefly by @Ericson2314) about the lack of such a plan before accepting this proposal.

 Implementation Plan
 -------------------